Income Tax Act 2007

 Illustration for Income Tax Act 2007

-You can get a tax credit called the minimum family tax credit if you qualify under sections MC 3 to MC 6.
-The amount of tax credit you get is calculated using a formula.
-The formula uses your net family scheme income, which is calculated using the formula in section ME 3.
-You need to know what some words mean to understand the formula.
-The prescribed amount is $34,216.
-Net family scheme income is the income of you, your spouse, or partner, or both of you together.
-The formula also uses the number of weekly periods you are a full-time earner.
-The amount of the prescribed amount can be increased by the Governor-General using an Order in Council under section MF 7.
+You can get a tax credit called the minimum family tax credit.
+You qualify for this credit if you meet the criteria in sections MC 3 to MC 6.
+The amount of credit you get is calculated using a formula.
+You use a formula to work out the credit.
+The formula is: (prescribed amount − net family scheme income) × weekly periods ÷ 52.
+The prescribed amount is $35,316.
+The net family scheme income is calculated using a formula in section ME 3.
+This income is for you, your spouse, or partner, or both of you together.
+The weekly periods are the number of weeks you are a full-time earner.
+The prescribed amount can be increased by the Governor-General using an Order in Council under section MF 7.
 This section is overridden by section 80KW of the Tax Administration Act 1994.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.